 - Provide helpful tips: Every bar gives users tips on the conditions at that time and the immediate future.
 For instance, a low surge bar, followed by a high surge bar gives the tip “Psst… Leave now, It might get busy later!”, helping people understand the graph better and nudging them to take an action.
 If you are interested in saving fares, may we suggest tapping around all the bars to reveal the secret pro-tips?

-Design team is the one behind the colors and shapes that make up the widget that you see and interact with!
+Design team is the one behind the colours and shapes that make up the widget that you see and interact with!
 The team took inspiration from Google’s Popular Times.

 We then went into rounds of iteration on the visual design of the widget.
 In this process, multiple stakeholders were involved ranging from Product to Content to Engineering.
 We had to overcome a number of constraints i.e. the limited canvas of a widget and the context of a user when she is exploring the feed.
 By re-using existing libraries and components, we managed to keep the development light and ship something fast.